-On January 9, 2004, the Company received \$570,000 in loans and issued promissory notes convertible into 1,425,000 shares of the Company's common stock (or more in the event of a default by the Company).
-The Company also issued warrants to the lenders exercisable for up to 712,500 shares of common stock, plus additional shares for accrued interest, at an exercise price of \$0.50 per share.
-The Company received notice on December 30, 2004, that all lenders had signed irrevocable letters of intent to convert their promissory notes and accrued interest into common stock.
-As a result, the Company has issued 1,520,932 shares of common stock to the noteholders upon receipt of cancelled promissory notes.
-In connection with the note holders converting their notes to common stock, the Company issued 760,467 warrants.
+The Company received notice on December 30, 2004, that all lenders had irrevocably converted their promissory notes and accrued interest into common stock.
+As a result, the Company issued 1,520,934 shares of common stock to the noteholders.
+As an incentive for the note holders to convert their notes to common stock, the Company issued 760,467 additional warrants.
 Each warrant entitles the holder to purchase one share of the Company's common stock for \$1.00 for a period of five years.
 These warrants were valued at approximately \$202,000 and have been included in financing fees for the year ended December 31, 2004.
+Upon conversion of the bridge loans, the Company expensed all remaining unamortized deferred financing fees related to the conversion feature and warrants issued with the bridge loans